andrewoma/kwery/README.md

 #### Mapper

-The mapper module builds on core to provide typical DAO (Data Access Object) functionality.
+The [mapper module](mapper) module builds on core to provide typical DAO (Data Access Object) functionality.

 As Kwery believes your domain model shouldn't be tainted by mapping annotations, it uses a ``Table`` object to define the mapping between rows and objects.